 What SilverDrill is:

-The SilverDrill applet is an easy and simple game for making and sharing animated shows online.
+The SilverDrill applet is an easy and simple sketchpad for making and sharing

 To create a SilverDrill show, you choose a cast, then add a number of sets to the